-The truth is most people are not willing to unsubscribe when you give them the opportunity to do so.
-And trust me, if they decide to stay on your list, they’ll expect your emails and give them more attention.
+The truth is that most people are not willing to unsubscribe, when you give them the opportunity to do so.
+And, trust me, if they decide to stay on your list, they’ll expect your emails and give them more attention.

 People like to participate and compete with other people.
 This is also one aspect of “social proof,” which involves doing what others are doing, in part because they’re doing it.

-You can offer multiple prizes just to persuade your site visitors to come onboard.
+You can offer multiple prizes to persuade your site visitors to join your list.
 Research shows that when you offer multiple prizes, you’ll see a higher conversion rate than you would with a single prize.

 - First price: $250